 - Glass containers for storing the organic lemon pepper

-Here is the zest of one lemon, you want about 5 times that much!
+Keep in mind that this is the zest of one lemon, you want about five times that much.
+Enjoy!

 Here Are Some Great Recipes From Assuaged That Are Just Begging For A Lemon Pepper Flavor Boost!